Amsterdam Food Tour, Amsterdam

 Pancake Bakery

-Located in the atmospheric basement of an old canal house which was once owned by the Dutch East India Company, this place has fantastic outsize pancakes, both sweet and savory, with a mind-boggling, near-infinite range of fillings.
+Located in the atmospheric basement of an old canal house that used to belong to the Dutch East India Company, this spot serves up some fantastic outsize pancakes, both sweet and savory, with a mind-boggling, near-infinite range of fillings.
 The menu includes French, Greek, Hungarian, Mexican, Masai, Indonesian, and even Greenlandic pancakes!

-Note that the restaurant is popular with tourists and there may be times that you have to wait in line for a table.
-If you want to avoid lines and/or minimize wait time, try to go on weekdays and early in the morning.
-On weekends and at peak times (lunch/dinner), you are almost guaranteed to have to wait.
+Now, here's the deal: this place is pretty popular with tourists, so sometimes you might find yourself waiting in line for a table.
+If you want to skip the lines and/or minimize your wait, aim for weekdays and go early in the morning.
+But on weekends and during the busy meal times (lunch and dinner), you are almost guaranteed to have to wait.

 Winkel 43

 Winkel 43 is a favorite hangout in the heart of the Jordaan for a drink or a bite to eat.
-The appeltaart (apple pie) is particularly tasty here; many consider it to be the best in Amsterdam, but you can decide for yourself!
-This delectable Dutch specialty, whose secret is in the moist, cakey dough that also manages to be crispy on the edges, is served in large portions and topped with a heap of (not too sweet) house-made fresh cream if you'd like.
-Best washed down with a mug of steaming fresh mint tea, it can be savored on the locale's large patio that overlooks the Prinsengracht canal (especially tempting on sunny days!).
+The "appeltaart" (apple pie) is particularly tasty here; many consider it to be the best in Amsterdam, but you be the judge!
+This delectable Dutch specialty, whose secret is in the moist, cakey dough that also manages to be crispy on the edges, is served in large portions and topped with a generous dollop of (not too sweet) house-made fresh cream if you'd like.
+And the perfect pairing?
+A steaming mug of fresh mint tea.
+You can savor all of this on their spacious patio overlooking the Prinsengracht canal – especially inviting on sunny days!

-If you're hungry for more than just sweets, enjoy a tasty sandwich, salad, soup, or bitterballen – all priced very reasonably for the quality.
+But hey, if you're not just in the mood for sweets, they've got you covered with tasty sandwiches, salads, soups, and something called "bitterballen" – all priced very reasonably for the quality.
 The bitterballen, in particular, is another long-time favorite with the Dutch, who just can't get enough of it.
-Similar to appeltaarts, these (deep-fried) meatballs have a crispy coating but soft center, and some amazing creamy flavors inside.
-Give them a try!
+Similar to "appeltaarts", these (deep-fried) meatballs have a crispy coating but soft center, and some amazing creamy flavors inside.
+You've got to give them a try!

 Tip:

-The place is rather small so you might have to line up (particularly on Saturdays), or try to choose an off-peak time if you want to linger for longer.
-Otherwise, if in a rush, you may as well eat your appeltaart dessert from the tray standing up, which makes it even more fun!
+The place is rather small, so you might have to line up (especially on Saturdays), or try to choose an off-peak time if you want to linger for longer.
+And if you're in a rush, you can totally enjoy your appeltaart right from the tray while standing up – it's a fun twist!

 Cafe Chris